Iran–Lebanon relations: Military support

 Following Lebanese President Michel Suleiman's visit to Tehran in 2008 and the signing of a military and economic agreement between the two countries, formal military ties were encouraged.

 Following the 2010 Israel-Lebanon border clash and consequent American threats to cut off funding for the Lebanese Army should it not be verified that Hezbollah would be kept from getting access to it, Lebanon's Defense Minister Elias Murr set up a fund to ask for donations to the armed forced.
 A few weeks later Suleiman asked Iran to consider selling advanced military equipment to the Lebanese Army, while stating modernization should take place while keeping in mind Beirut's strategic needs as well as its budget limitations.
 The next day, Iran's Defense Minister Ahmad Vahidi expressed readiness to offer military aid to Lebanon.
 "Lebanon is a friend and its army is our friend.
 We are prepared to help them."

 Iran's Ambassador to Lebanon, Ghazanfar Roknabadi, affirmed Iran's willingness to aid Lebanon as requested by President Sleiman and Defense Minister Elias Murr.
 Upon being asked if Iran was willing to sell advanced rocket systems, Abadi said the Iranian Defense Minister was clear on this matter.
 "Everything is open before Lebanon in supplying it with arms and supporting it other fields."
 He also affirmed Iran would help in solving Lebanon's electricity problems at international rates in six months.
 Lebanese parliamentary speaker Nabih Berri said that the Lebanese executive, as led by Saad Hariri, was afraid of the US' wrath and thus would not pursue the Iranian offer of arms supplies.

 Iran's ambassador to Lebanon, Ghazanfar Roknabadi, vowed that Iran would support Lebanon in its battle with Israel.

 Economic relations

 Iran's Ambassador to Lebanon Ghazanfar Roknabadi suggested trade relations between the two countries could reach US$10 billion.

 On March 25, 2022, after their meeting in Beirut, Lebanese President Michel Aoun tweeted that Iranian Foreign Minister Hossein Amirabdollahian informed him that Iran was ready to support Lebanon in all spheres, "most especially in the distribution of wheat."
-On October 2025, Iran's Ambassador to Lebanon Mojtaba Amani stated that Lebanon rejected a $60 million humanitarian offer from the people of Iran.
+In October 2025, Iran's Ambassador to Lebanon Mojtaba Amani stated that Lebanon rejected a $60 million humanitarian offer from the people of Iran.
 In his statement the reason for the rejection is the fear over the global sanctions on Iran.